 Let’s look at how the cedar shakes are installed, the type of stainless steel fasteners we use, our roofing safety procedures and how it all comes together to make the best quality cedar shake roof in Portland.

 If you’re looking for a roof made of the best quality, renewable resources, you should ask Rooflife of Oregon for a roof replacement estimate.
 Nobody can touch our roof warranties.

-If you already own a cedar roof in the Portland, Oregon or Vancouver, Washington areas, be sure to keep it in top condition with our free roof inspection.
+If you already own a cedar roof in the Portland, Oregon area, be sure to keep it in top condition with our free roof inspection.

 Here is the scripted video for your information: